 Doing an effective college search will help you trade your "getting-in" anxiety for a growing sense of excitement about your upcoming college life.
 In fact, just looking for colleges will teach you a great deal about what you really want.

 It's best not to blindly hunt for colleges without some idea of what you are looking for.
-Here are three easy ways to get started.
+Here are three easy ways to get started on your college list.

 One of the most effective ways to search for colleges is to use an online search tool with a wide variety of college features, such as College Search.
 College Search lets you search for colleges based on a variety of factors, including geographic location, size, admission rate, financial friendliness, diversity, majors offered, and more.